andrew/ultimate-awesome/README.md

 - [awesome-blocksds](https://github.com/blocksds/awesome-blocksds) - List of awesome projects related to BlocksDS.
 - [awesome-emscripten](https://github.com/midzer/awesome-emscripten) - Curated list of awesome Emscripten ports (Apps, Games, Libraries).
 - [awesome-rt-thread](https://github.com/luhuadong/awesome-rt-thread) - 🚀 A curated list of awesome RT-Thread projects and resources.
+- [awesome-mcu-embedded](https://github.com/mintisan/awesome-mcu-embedded) - A curated list of awesome libraries, tutorials, projects and other related to MCU Embedded domain(almost C language).
+This repository aims to be a comprehensive and organized collection that will help MCU embedded developers in the world!.
 - [awesome-flipperzero-i18n](https://github.com/kalicyh/awesome-flipperzero-i18n) - 🐬 A collection of awesome resources for the Flipper Zero device.  🐬 一系列针对 Flipper Zero 设备的精彩资源。.
 - [awesome-systemd](https://github.com/firasuke/awesome-systemd) - A curated list of awesome systemd-like projects.